Beyond the Next Port: A Multi-Task Transformer for Forecasting Future Voyage Segment Durations

 There are two limitations in the above studies.
-The first and most significant limitation is that the prediction model highly depends on real-time AIS data of current voyage.
-The accuracy of prediction degenerates significantly if the AIS data is unavailable \citep{CHU2025105128}.
-It determines that the model above can only used for the sailing duration prediction task on current segment but not future voyage segments.
+The first and most significant limitation is that the prediction model depends heavily on real-time AIS data of current voyage.
+The accuracy of predictions degenerates significantly if the AIS data is unavailable \citep{CHU2025105128}.
+It determines that the models above can only be used for the sailing duration prediction task on the current segment but not future voyage segments.
 Besides, the studies above do not make full use of the sailing duration time series on each segment.
 For each voyage segment, historical sequences of sailing durations involve changing patterns which are useful for long-term forecasting.
-Explicitly modeling the sequence of sailing duration helps the model to extract inherent features and enhance ETA prediction accuracy.
+Explicitly modeling the sequence of sailing durations helps the model to extract inherent features and enhance ETA prediction accuracy.